sdetweil/MMM-Config/README.md

 A dynamically built form, based on modules installed (git cloned at least) into the modules folder and the contents of the config.js.

+and a module installer is provided as well , see [Module Installer](#minstaller) below

 ## Installation

 1. `cd ~/MagicMirror/modules`